By W. Kolber, MHA

 Tip: Do not call 800 numbers at the local hospital as your only source during your search for a doctor.
 Many hospitals and health systems use these services to influence you to choose the doctors who drive the most revenue to the hospital, or to help a new practice add patients, or increase the use of a new treatment.

 Ask for Referrals.
 Since the early days of medicine, referrals have been one of the primary ways that people learned of doctors who might help them.
 Referrals from someone you trust gives you the advantage of learning from someone else’s experience.
-The most likely sources for referrals are your primary doctor, a nurse that you know, your family, a friend, a neighbor, or a co-worker.
+The most likely sources for referrals are health care professional, nurses, your family, a friend, a neighbor, or a co-worker.
 Consider though, that the experience of the person referring the doctor to you may not be similar to what you experience.

 Tip: The fact that the person giving you a referral had a positive experience, or that they have been using the same doctor for many years does not mean that they are getting good care, or that you will.